dnndev/xmp-docs/form-controls/control-datasource.md

+---
+id: form-control-datasource
+title: ControlDataSource
+category: Data
+context: form
+summary: >-
+  Use this optional tag if you want to bind a list-based control to a set of data.
+A good example would be providing the user with a drop down list of states (in the US) or a list of departments in a co...
+keywords:
+  - control
+  - data
+  - source
+  - form
+---
 # `<ControlDataSource>`

 Use this optional tag if you want to bind a list-based control to a set of data.
 A good example would be providing the user with a drop down list of states (in the US) or a list of departments in a company or a list of job titles, etc. You can supply more than one `<ControlDataSource>` per form definition and you can use the `<ControlDataSource>` as the source for multiple controls within your form.